We are often asked what we mean by Reformed Baptist. This is an important question and one

 Rather than tradition, the opinions of men, sentiment, or pragmatism, Reformed churches maintain

-prominent in worship and expository preaching is the best form, with Christ crucified as the chief
+is prominent in worship and expository preaching is the best form, with Christ crucified as the chief

 subject.
 Simply speaking, expository preaching develops the sermon from the Biblical text--a